if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Base Grab Action is an abstract class that all other secondary controller actions inherit and are required to implement the public abstract methods.

-As this is an abstract class, it cannot be applied directly to a game object and performs no logic.
+Provides a base that all secondary controller grab attach can inherit from.

+**Script Usage:**
+  > This is an abstract class that is to be inherited to a concrete class that provides secondary controller grab action functionality, therefore this script should not be directly used.

 ### Class Methods